How To Do Mass Mass Stoichiometry

 • Check Your Answer: After you have solved a problem, take a moment to check your answer.
 Does it make sense?
 Are the units correct?

-• Use Dimensional Analysis: Use dimensional analysis to ensure that your units cancel out correctly.
+• Use Dimensional Analysis: Use dimensional analysis to see to it that your units cancel out correctly.
 This is a powerful tool for avoiding errors.

 • Understand the Concepts: Don't just memorize the steps.
 Make sure you understand the underlying concepts.
 This will help you apply stoichiometry to new and unfamiliar problems.